redhat-iot/iot-dev/README.md

 The user can choose which tools they want to use in order to either digest, display or process the IoT data.
 Eventually the user will be allowed to create custom data pipelines to connect the tools.
 Currently the following tools will be supported

+## Getting Started

+Download the latest Release from the [release page](https://github.com/redhat-iot/iot-dev/releases)

+Move the Executable `IoTCLI` into your `$PATH`

+Run `IoTCLI` login to authenticate with your openshift cluster

+# Main Components Overview

 ## Messaging Core

 In any Edge system that incorporates IoT devices, having a scalable cloud native edge system is very important.
 With the `IoTCLI` you can easily deploy these messaging services to your Openshift 4.X cluster